Affiliate Disclosure: By buying the products we recommend, you help keep the lights on at MakeUseOf. Read more.

 Due to the nature of the configuration of the virtual machines, the update process is not the same as a regular macOS installation on proper hardware.
 The patches and workarounds that make the macOS virtual machine work with a particular version may not work with the update.

 Of course, you are welcome to try, but know that you could lose everything in the virtual machine in the process.

 Running a macOS virtual machine to use Apple apps isn’t an option for everyone.
 While you can get away with running your macOS virtual machine with 4GB RAM, your experience will suffer.
 Older machines certainly won’t handle the requirements.

 One alternative is to use a cloud-based macOS environment. macOS cloud environments are predominantly for Apple app and macOS development, but you can still run an app if you wish.
 The downside is the cost of the cloud service and the latency between your system and the cloud server.

 The vast majority of Apple apps now also have Windows equivalents or alternatives.
 Many have a Linux equivalent, too.
 All it takes is a quick internet search, and you will find the equivalent app, perhaps saving you a heap of time in the process.

 Do also note that using macOS on non-Apple hardware is against Apple’s End User License Agreement (EULA).

 Running a macOS virtual machine to test an app is handy, but only if you have the correct hardware and a little time to get it all set up.
-Of course, you can use a virtual machine to test other operating systems, too.
+Of course, you can also consider installing Windows your Mac.
+Plus, you can use a virtual machine to test other operating systems, too.
 Here’s a guide on how to install Linux in Windows with a virtual machine.